Montana

 All "land" is classified according to its use or uses and graded within each class according to soil and productive capacity.

 Forest land is classified as "class ten" property.
 Class ten property is taxed at 0.35% of its forest productivity value.
-(MCA 15-6-143 ).
+(MCA 15-6-143).

 Criteria for Forestland Classification:

-"Forest land" is defined as contiguous land of 15 acres or more in one ownership that is capable of producing timber that can be harvested in commercial quantities and that is producing timber unless the trees have been removed by man through harvest or by natural disaster. ( MCA 15-44-102)
+"Forest land" is defined as contiguous land of 15 acres or more in one ownership that is capable of producing timber that can be harvested in commercial quantities and that is producing timber unless the trees have been removed by man through harvest or by natural disaster.
+(MCA 15-44-102)

 Forest land includes land that has not been converted to another use and on which the annual net wood production equals or exceeds 25 cubic feet an acre at the culmination of mean annual increment.

-The phrase "capable of producing timber that can be harvested in commercial quantities" means forest land that (1) can produce 25 cubic feet or more of stemwood per acre per year in live softwood trees at the culmination of the mean annual increment for fully stocked, natural sands and (2) meets the stocking requirements set forth by an administrative rule.
-(ARM 42.20.701)
+(a) forest land that can produce 100 board feet or more of lumber per acre per year in live softwood trees as measured using the Scribner Log Rule, at the culmination of the mean annual increment for fully stocked, natural stands; and

 A landowner may apply for a 20-year reduction in value for forest lands upon which trees have been destroyed by fire, disease, insect infestation, or other natural disaster, such that the lands affected will not meet minimum stocking requirements.
 (MCA 15-44-104)